cscd488tGroup3/home/README.md

 ### Requirements

 - Node.js
-  - All other reqirements are (should be) handled by the node package manager:
+  - All other requirements are (should be) handled by the node package manager:
   - After verifying your Node.js installation, run `npm run build` to build the project from the package.

 #### Accounts